 There is nothing inconceivable about the idea that aquatic tetrapods might have evolved a terrestrial lifestyle.
 Turtles did this in the Mesozoic (having originated from terrestrial reptiles), toads did this, and there is no reason, a priori, why other tetrapods might not have done so in the Palaeozoic.
 Salamanders, which are related to toads and thus to the Palaeozoic temnospondyls, breathe primarily by means of gills at the larval stage, but most species replace the gills with lungs when they metamorphose.
 In other words, salamanders possess the genetic instructions for both gills and lungs.
 To confuse matters further, the larvae of plethodontid salamanders do have lungs but lose them at metamorphosis, whereupon they breathe primarily through the skin and mucus membranes of the mouth and throat, where dense networks of blood vessels absorb the oxygen.
-Thus, as regards aquatic tetrapods, the question is not whether they could have evolved a terrestrial lifestyle but whether, specifically during the Tournasian, they actually did.
+Thus, as regards aquatic tetrapods, the question is not whether they could have evolved a terrestrial lifestyle but whether, specifically during the Tournasian, they did.
 As things stand, no Lower Carboniferous tetrapod can be linked phylogenetically to either Acanthostega or Ichthyostega, so the transition is undocumented.
 Pederpes is not an ‘intermediate grade between primary aquatic Upper Devonian amphibians and early tetrapods’.
 And that, no doubt, is why it continues to be well-known only among specialists.

 The first tetrapods